-Obudu Mountain Resort, formerly known as Obudu Cattle Ranch, is one of the most beautiful and pleasant tourist centre destinations in Nigeria.
+Obudu Mountain Resort, formerly known as Obudu Cattle Ranch, is one of the most beautiful and pleasant tourist center destinations in Nigeria.
 Located on the Obudu Plateau, close to the Cameroon border, in the Northeastern part of Cross Rivers State.
-This resort centre has grown to become a major destination choice for tourists.
-It has an attractive landscape and calming ambience, with clouds smiling down on its peaks and valleys.
-It offers visitors a good blend of warm and cold temperature, as it has a very temperate weather.
+This resort center has grown to become a major destination choice for tourists.
+It has an attractive landscape and calming ambiance, with clouds smiling down on its peaks and valleys.
+It offers visitors a good blend of warm and cold temperatures, as it has very temperate weather.

-The rooms in Obudu Mountain Resort are made up of chalets, standard room, executive room, huts to presidential suites.
+The rooms in Obudu Mountain Resort are made up of chalets, standard rooms, executive rooms, huts to presidential suites.
 Although this resort is open to visitors throughout the year, the period between October and February is the best time to visit, as it is the time when the sky is very bright and the air is frosty.

 12. Eleko Beach

-Eleko Beach offers a peaceful retreat for privacy seeker or couple’s looking to enjoy a good time away from the hustle of Lagos.
+Eleko Beach offers a peaceful retreat for privacy seekers or couples looking to enjoy a good time away from the hustle of Lagos.
 This public beach, located close to La Campagne Tropicana, offers private beach features bamboo huts.
 It is also less rowdy than other public beaches in Lagos and considered to be cleaner.
 It’s definitely one of the few tourist attractions to offer such services.

 You can’t mention the names of tourist attractions in Nigeria without mentioning the New Afrika Shrine.
 Are you thinking of taking your nightlife escapades to the next level?
 Then think Fela Shrine a.k.a The New Afrika Shrine.
 From the genre of music to the inspirational story-telling lyrics.
-Not forgetting the sacrosanct palm-wine, get ready to get a political education, a lesson in ‘shakin-it’ and a contact high!
+Not forgetting the sacrosanct palm-wine, that will revitalize the African spirit in you.

 15. Kano City Walls